Undergraduate Programs

 Find out how our undergraduate programs are right for you:

-The University of Arizona College of Information Science stands at the forefront of undergraduate education in the fields of information science, data science and visualization, artificial intelligence, game design and development, games and behavior, esports, immersive technologies, extended and virtual reality, computational arts and more.
+The University of Arizona College of Information Science stands at the forefront of undergraduate education in the fields of information science, cybersecurity, data science and visualization, artificial intelligence, game design and development, games and behavior, esports, immersive technologies, extended and virtual reality, computational arts and more.

 We are dedicated to your success, delivering a world-class, cross-disciplinary education—through a dynamic range of courses (including featured courses), events like the iShowcase, internships and other professional development, student clubs and other involvement opportunities and more—that empowers you with the skills and knowledge you need to drive the digital revolution.